+Under the terms of the Debt Agreement, we are required to keep substantially all of our cash and investments with SVB.
 On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the FDIC as receiver.
-Under the terms of our Convertible Debt Agreement, we are required to keep substantially all of our cash and investments with SVB.
-On March 12, 2023, the FDIC announced that all depositors of the bank would have access to all funds starting on March 13, 2023.
-As of March 13, 2023, we were afforded full access to our cash and cash equivalents with SVB.
-Further, on March 26, 2023, it was announced that First Citizens would assume all of SVB's deposits and loans as of March 27, 2023.
+On March 12, 2023, the FDIC announced that all depositors of the bank would have access to all funds starting on March 13, 2023 and, as of March 13, 2023, we were afforded full access to our cash and cash equivalents with SVB.
+As of May 27, 2023, First Citizens has assumed all of SVB's deposits and loans.
 While our deposits are backed by the FDIC, that support may not last or be honored in the future and we could be materially impacted.